Last Updated on May 5, 2021 by Red Nomad OZ

 As we left the Lightning Ridge Visitor Information Centre, I was asked the dumbest question in living memory.

-‘D’ya reckon we’ll like it here, love?’ the the most inebriated of a clutch of beer-swigging Grey Nomads asked, drunkenly staggering against the door as he held it open for me.
+‘D’ya reckon we’ll like it here, love?’ the the most inebriated of a clutch of beer-swigging Grey Nomads asked.
+He drunkenly staggered against the door as he held it open for me.

 But Lightning Ridge is memorable for a whole lot of other reasons.
-Following the ‘Car Door’ self drive tours, in less than 24 hours we saw the Corcoran Opal fields – the richest stretch of black-opal-bearing soil on earth – and enough quirky attractions to make us wonder exactly what was in the super-heated bore water bubbling up from the Great Artesian Basin way below into the hot baths full of tourists exhausted after a day in the diggings.
+We followed the ‘Car Door’ self drive tours to the Corcoran Opal fields – the richest stretch of black-opal-bearing soil on earth.
+We also saw enough quirky attractions to make us wonder exactly what was in the super-heated bore water bubbling up from the Great Artesian Basin way below into the hot baths full of tourists exhausted after a day in the diggings.

 Think Flying Combi, the Chambers of the Black Hand, the Black Queen Experience and Amigo’s Castle!
 AND it’s home of the self-proclaimed ONLY black-opal-mining Cactus Farmers in the WORLD!!
-With black opal requiring a tonne of equipment to reach the depths at which it is found, our short stay was spent exploring the place where legendary and prolific Aussie author, Ion Idriess worked and wrote ‘Lightning Ridge’ over 100 years ago.
+Black opal requires a tonne of equipment to reach the depths at which it is found.
+So our short stay was spent exploring the place where legendary and prolific Aussie author, Ion Idriess worked and wrote ‘Lightning Ridge’ over 100 years ago.

-Call me a coward, but unable to face the overhang of a LOOOOOOONG ladder tilting backwards into oblivion with nothing between me and the bottom of the mine shaft, I did my ‘research’ on the surface while brave boy Pilchard went below for a mine tour.
+Call me a coward, but I can’t face the overhang of a LOOONG ladder tilting backwards into oblivion with nothing between me and the bottom of the mine shaft.
+That’s why I did my ‘research’ on the surface while brave boy Pilchard went below for a mine tour.

-The good news is there’s almost as much opal on the surface these days, hidden in the cast-offs surrounding the deserted mine-shafts scattered over the surface.
-That’s if you don’t mind worthless smaller pieces!
-The collection of ‘colour’ Pilchard and I found after a hard day on the digging won’t even make jewellery, let alone our fortune, but I finally got the thrill of the quest and why people keep coming back for more.
+The good news is there’s almost as much opal on the surface these days.
+It’s hidden in the cast-offs surrounding the deserted mine-shafts scattered over the surface, if you don’t mind worthless smaller pieces!
+Tragically, the collection of ‘colour’ Pilchard and I found after a hard day digging won’t even make jewellery, let alone our fortune.
+But I finally got the thrill of the quest and why people keep coming back for more.

-Besides, White Cliffs is the only place on earth with Opal Pineapples!
+Besides, White Cliffs is the only place on earth with unique Australian Opal Pineapples!